duleorlovic/blog/_posts/2017-08-18-shopify-api.md

 # Modify online store using ScriptTag

-Remote javascript can be loaded on pages of shop's storefront so show owner do not need to change theme files directly (and to revert changes when uninstalling your app).
+Remote javascript can be loaded on pages of shop's storefront so shop owner do not need to change theme files directly (and to revert changes when uninstalling your app).